yujinjung-git/RAG/readme.md

  <br/>

    - Ask questions: answer by searching for information in PDF files.
-   - 'Add': Add new PDF files.
+   - 'add': Add new PDF files.
-   - 'History': Outputs the current conversation history.
+   - 'history': Outputs the current conversation history.
-   - 'Exit': Exits the program.
+   - 'exit': Exits the program.
    <br/>
    <br/>
    <br/>